 At the same time, SIBO can cause constipation, especially if you have methane-dominant SIBO.
 You will need to kill the bacteria, but you can’t forget about a comprehensive approach to improve both texture and frequency of your bowel movements so things keep moving and not get backed up.

 8. Stress and Anxiety

 This seems to show up in almost every “root cause” post!
-When you’re under a threat, your central nervous system will put you in a fight-or-flight mode that will shut or slow down digestion, reduce stomach acid production, and slow down the muscle in your gut.
-That’s because you don’t need to digest food when you’re about to get killed by a bear or tiger!
+When you’re under a threat, your nervous system will put you in a fight-or-flight mode that will shut or slow down digestion, reduce stomach acid production, and slow down the muscle contractions that push food and waste through your digestive tract.
+That’s because the body doesn’t prioritize digestion when it’s about to be killed by a bear or tiger!
 Your body needs to pump blood to your skeletal muscles so you can run for your life!